Perth: Central business district

-The central business district of Perth is bounded by the Swan River to the south and east, with Kings Park on the western end and the railway reserve as the northern border.
+The central business district of Perth is bounded by the Swan River to the south and east, with Kings Park and Thomas Street on the western end, and Newcastle Street to the north.
 A state and federally funded project named Perth City Link sank a section of the railway line to allow easy pedestrian access between Northbridge and the CBD.
 The Perth Arena is an entertainment and sporting arena in the city link area that has received several architectural awards from institutions such as the Design Institute of Australia, the Australian Institute of Architects, and Colorbond.
 St Georges Terrace is the area's prominent street, with a large amount of office space in the CBD.
 Hay Street and Murray Street have most of the retail and entertainment facilities.
 The city's tallest building is Central Park, the twelfth tallest building in Australia.
 The CBD until 2012 was the centre of a mining-induced boom, with several commercial and residential projects being built, including Brookfield Place, a 244 m office building for Anglo-Australian mining company BHP.